ethstorage/ethstorage-doc/README.md

 Through the utilization of L2 and data availability technologies, we have the potential to achieve an Ethereum storage scaling solution with specific objectives:

 * Increase the storage capacity to petabytes or more, considering that each node possesses several terabytes of storage.
-* Reduce the storage expenses to 1/100th or 1/1000th of the cost compared to SSTORE.
+* Reduce the storage expenses to 1/100th or 1/1000th of the cost [compared to SSTORE](/es-node/core-concept/storage-fee-and-reward.md#storage-cost-estimation).
-* Incorporate similar KV CRUD semantics as SSTORE, with certain limitations to be considered (see details below).
+* Incorporate similar [KV CRUD semantics](/storage-contract/store-data-by-using-blobs.md#the-semantics-of-the-kv-store) as SSTORE, with certain [limitations](/storage-contract/get-data.md#limitations-on-get) to be considered.
-* Reuse the Ethereum mainnet's security on block re-organization, storage cost settlement, and censorship-resistant
+* Reuse the Ethereum mainnet's security on block re-organization, storage cost settlement, and censorship resistance.

 ## Applications